Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 Fresno State Stats and Trends

-- Fresno State has played 11 games, with seven wins against the spread.
+- In Fresno State's 11 games this season, it has seven wins against the spread.

-- The Bulldogs are 3-2 ATS when favored by 7.5 points or more this season.
+- The Bulldogs have been favored by 7.5 points or more five times this season and are 3-2 ATS in those contests.

-- Fresno State's games this year have hit the over on five of 11 set point totals (45.5%).
+- Fresno State has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).

 - Fresno State is 5-2 against the spread and 7-0 overall in games when it records more than 25.3 points.

-- When Fresno State piles up more than 360.8 yards, the team is 6-3 against the spread and 7-2 overall.
+- In games that Fresno State piles up more than 360.8 yards, the team is 6-3 against the spread and 7-2 overall.

-- The Bulldogs have turned the ball over 10 more times (21 total) than the Spartans have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Fresno State at SISportsbook.